apike/allenpike.com/_posts/2024-11-30-apple-intelligence-ios-18-2.md

 The animation _is_ nice.

-Like Alexa and Google Assistant, Siri needs to be totally rebuilt to fully take advantage of transformers and modern LLMs.
-Anybody who has tried ChatGPT [Advanced Voice Mode](https://help.openai.com/en/articles/8400625-voice-mode-faq) since it was released in September knows that previous-generation voice assistants are now deprecated technology.
-Inconveniently, though, it takes more than 3 months to turn an amazing but inconsistent and expensive demo into something that can replace a load-bearing daily tool like Siri for a billion users.
+Like Alexa and Google Assistant, Siri will need to be totally rebuilt to fully take advantage of transformers and modern LLMs.
+Anybody who has tried ChatGPT Advanced Voice Mode since it was released in September knows that previous-generation voice assistants are now deprecated technology.
+Inconveniently, though, it takes more than 3 months to turn [an amazing but inconsistent and expensive demo](https://help.openai.com/en/articles/8400625-voice-mode-faq) into something that can replace a load-bearing daily tool like Siri for a billion users.

 Google has chosen to hack around this problem by splitting their voice assistant in two: you can talk to Gemini Live, which behaves more like a frontier AI assistant, or old-school Google Assistant, which is dumber but can turn on and off the lights.
 This is a janky tradeoff, but it gets the new stuff in folks’ hands faster while they retool everything.